ngageoint/simple-features-geojson-java/README.md

 ### Build ###

-Build this repository using Maven:
+Build this repository using Eclipse and/or Maven:

     mvn clean install